 The Pacific Northwest:?Let the sun work for you: On those rare sunny winter days, its radiant heat can help your furnace if its warm rays can reach your house, so avoid planting evergreens on the south or southwest side of your home.
 Instead, select deciduous trees that lose their leaves in winter; they’ll give the added benefit of shading your home from the hot sun in summer.

 The South: Our Oregon Steel Fence Specialist suggest you pay attention to the breeze and use fences or shrubs to help direct cooling breezes at your house.
 Likewise, help stop the sun from turning your home into an oven by planting large evergreen trees on the south or southwest side of your home.

-Our Oregon Steel Fence Specialist say this should lower the effect of the humidity by planting drought-tolerant plants next to your home.
-Furthermore, you try and avoid siting thirsty plants next to your house; they’re better suited for other corners of your yard.
+Our Oregon Steel Fence Specialist says this should lower the effect of the humidity by planting drought-tolerant plants next to your home.
+Furthermore, you try and avoid sitting thirsty plants next to your house; they’re better suited for other corners of your yard.

 Southern California: If you’re lucky enough to live on the coast where it seems like the weather is always outstanding, our Oregon Modern Steel Fence Experts say you’ll want to combat summer heat by planting big shade trees on the south and southwest side of your home.

 Furthermore, make sure you also take a look at blocking those warm summer winds: Plant windbreaks around your home to deflect them.